nekogami/active_stripper/CODE_OF_CONDUCT.md

 Simple uh?
 Can't be more AND less specific than that.

-Other than that, everything is opened to debate.
+Other than that, everything is open to debate.